-February 8 Spain's ambassador to the US, Enrique Dupuy de Lome, resigned.
+On February 8 Spain's ambassador to the US, Enrique Dupuy de Lome, resigned.
 The following day, the New York Journal published a confidential letter by him critical of President McKinley.
-The revelation of the letter helped push Spain and the United States toward war.
-February 15 At 9.40pm on the night of 15 February 1898 the United States battleship Maine, riding quietly at anchor in Havana harbour in Cuba, was suddenly blown up, apparently by a mine, in an explosion which tore her bottom out and sank her, killing 260 officers and men on board.
-March 3 Governor-General of the Philippine Islands Fernando Primo de Rivera informed Spanish minister for the colonies Segismundo Moret y Prendergast that Commodore George Dewey, based in Hong Kong, had received orders to move on Manila.
+The revelation of the letter pushed Spain and the United States toward war.
+On February 15 at 9.40pm the United States battleship Maine, riding quietly at anchor in Havana harbour in Cuba, was suddenly blown up, apparently by a mine, in an explosion which tore her bottom out and sank her, killing 260 officers and men on board.
+On March 3 Governor-General of the Philippine Islands Fernando Primo de Rivera informed Spanish minister for the colonies Segismundo Moret y Prendergast that Commodore George Dewey, based in Hong Kong, had received orders to move on Manila.
 He had been recently supplied with guns and ammunition and other supplies in preparation for a war with Spain.
-March 28 US Naval Court of Inquiry published its findings that the battleship U.S.S.
+On March 28 US Naval Court of Inquiry published its findings that the battleship U.S.S.
 Maine was destroyed by mine.
 Spain's investigation came to the opposite conclusion: the explosion originated within the ship.
 Other investigations in later years came to various contradictory conclusions, but had no bearing on the coming of the war.
-March 29 The United States Government issued an ultimatum to the Spanish Government to terminate its presence in Cuba.
+On March 29 the United States Government issued an ultimatum to the Spanish Government to terminate its presence in Cuba.
 Spain did not accept the ultimatum in its reply of April 1, 1898.
-April 4 The New York Journal issued a million copy press run dedicated to the war in Cuba.
+On April 4 the New York Journal issued a million copy press run dedicated to the war in Cuba.
 The newspaper called for the immediate US entry into war with Spain.
-April 11 The US President William McKinley requested authorization from the US Congress to intervene in Cuba, with the object of putting an end to the war between Cuban revolutionaries and Spain.
-April 13 The US Congress agreed to President McKinley's request for intervention in Cuba, but without recognition of the Cuban Government.
+On April 11 the US President William McKinley requested authorization from the US Congress to intervene in Cuba, with the object of putting an end to the war between Cuban revolutionaries and Spain.
+On April 13 the US Congress agreed to President McKinley's request for intervention in Cuba, but without recognition of the Cuban Government.
 The Spanish government declared that the sovereignity of Spain was jeopardized by US policy and prepared a special budget for war expenses.
-April 19 The US Congress by vote of 311 to 6 in the House and 42 to 35 in the Senate adopted the Joint Resolution for war with Spain.
+On April 19 the US Congress by vote of 311 to 6 in the House and 42 to 35 in the Senate adopted the Joint Resolution for war with Spain.
 Included in the Resolution was the Teller Amendment, named after Senator Henry Moore Teller (Colorado) which disclaimed any intention by the US to exercise jurisdiction or control over Cuba except in a pacification role and promised to leave the island as soon as the war was over.
-April 20 US President William McKinley signed the Joint Resolution for war with Spain and the ultimatum was forwarded to Spain.
+On April 20 US President William McKinley signed the Joint Resolution for war with Spain and the ultimatum was forwarded to Spain.
 Spanish Minister to the United States Luis Polo de Bernabe demanded his passport, and along with the personnel of the Legation left Washington for Canada.
-April 21 The Spanish Government considered the US Joint Resolution of April 20 a declaration of war.
+On April 21 the Spanish Government considered the US Joint Resolution of April 20 a declaration of war.
 US Minister in Madrid General Steward L. Woodford received his passport before presenting the ultimatum by the United States.
 A state of war existed between Spain and the United States and all diplomatic relations were suspended.
 US President William McKinley ordered a blockade of Cuba.
-April 23 President McKinley called for 125,000 volunteers.
-April 25 War was formally declared between Spain and the United States.
-April 29 The Portuguese government declared itself neutral.
+On April 23 President McKinley called for 125,000 volunteers.
+On April 25 War was formally declared between Spain and the United States.
+On April 29 the Portuguese government declared itself neutral.

 January 1 Emilio Aguinaldo was declared President of the new Philippine Republic following the meeting of a constitutional convention, with United States authorities refusing to recognize this new government.
 February 4 The Philippine Insurrection began as the Philippine Republic declared war on the United States forces in the Philippine Islands, following the killing of three Filipino soldiers by US forces in a suburb of Manila.
 November 12 With mounting American military successes on the battlefields, Emilio Aguinaldo dissolved his regular revolutionary army and ordered the establishment of decentralized guerrilla commands in several military zones in the Philippine Islands.
 December 2 Filipino General Gregorio del Pilar was killed in the battle of Tirad Pass by Americans pursuing the fleeing Aguinaldo.